wout/rosetta/docs/setup.md

 **2. `config/rosetta/rosetta.en.yml`**

-This file contains localiztions required by Rosetta.
+This file contains localizations required by Rosetta.
 For every additional locale, you'll need to copy and translate this file.

 In the future, files for many languages will be included.
 Please consider